anthony-bishop-tamu/pHarmony/README.md

 #### sampler: MMSampler
 - This is an MMSampler (custom matching matrix sampler) object, parameterized with the EM optimized distributions
-- You can draw your own sample of shape (number of samples, number of reference peaks) a torch tensor of type int each entry corresponds to the index of the matched target column (-1 indicates no match -sample by calling
+- You can draw your own sample which is a a torch tensor of type int of shape (number of samples, number of reference peaks)
+- each entry corresponds to the index of the matched target column (-1 indicates no match)
+- sample by calling
 ```python
 my_sample = sampler.sample(number_of_samples) #where number_of_samples is an int
 ```